ameliarahman/ameliarahman.github.io/_posts/2024-09-19-ACID-database.md

 It's on `read committed` level.

 Now, let's change the isolation mode refers to  <a href="https://www.postgresql.org/docs/current/sql-set-transaction.html" target="_top">PostgreSQL documentation about transaction mode</a>:

 ![](../assets/img/acid_database/uncommitted_pg.png)

 During the transaction, I executed a query to select all from the product list.
-After that, I initiated a new `READ UNCOMMITTED` transaction in another terminal:
+After that, I initiated a new `READ UNCOMMITTED` transaction in another terminal (actually, it has not to be at the same isolation level.
+It can be only transaction 2 that is `READ UNCOMMITTED` and transaction 1 can use the default isolation).
 ![](../assets/img/acid_database/uncommitted_pg_2.png)

 Next, I return to the `transaction 1` and executed an update query on the price of `Pencil`: